tracyjohnson213/tracker/README.md

 1. Associate custom named document with scholarship as Required or Optional.

+1. Admin panel to add, edit, and remove users

 ### Features left to implement

 * As a user, I want to view information about the application or site owner, in order to build a rapport with the site owner.